grenagit/pibooth-flashled/README.md

 # The white balance (warm white, cool white) in percent
 white_balance = (50, 50)

+# The brightness in percent
+brightness = 50

 # How long is the fade light in milliseconds (0 to skip it)
 fade_delay = 1000